The Graduate Program in Applied Linguistics / ESL

 However, our program is known for more than its age-it is known for the quality of our graduates.

 Our students are prepared for positions teaching second languages to non-native speakers, whether adults or children.
-Our alumni have taught in six continents, in public and private insitututes, here in the Tampa Bay area and around the world.
-Other gradu ates have continued their graduate education and earned doctoral degrees.
+Our alumni have taught in six continents, in public and private institutes, here in the Tampa Bay area and around the world.
+Other graduates have continued their graduate education and earned doctoral degrees.
 Many of our alumni hold positions of leadership.
 In short, our graduates have made a name for the applied linguistics program at USF.

 How do we prepare teachers for such a broad range of instructional contexts?

 The internship is another special feature in our MA and Certificate programs.
 Both include extensive internships.
-In the MA, for example, students follow a two-semester supervised intern ship.
+In the MA, for example, students follow a two-semester supervised internship.
 The MA intern holds full responsibility for a class in the second internship.
-This internship, if performed at our English Language Institute, pays the student teacher a stipend and a partial tuition waiver.
-Interns are guided in developing professi onalism through the support of an expert mentor.
+This internship, if performed at INTO USF English Language Program, pays the student teacher a stipend and a partial tuition waiver.
+Interns are guided in developing professionalism through the support of an expert mentor.